A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Methodology

 \subsection{Experiments}

-We assess our solution by dividing the evaluation into two parts.
-The first is a performance comparison with other traditional ML multi classifiers to assess EFC's ability to distinguish between different flow classes.
-The second is a deep investigation of our classifier mechanism to identify unknown attacks, \ie types of malicious flows that it was not trained with.
+We divided the evaluation of our solution into two parts.
+The first is a performance comparison of EFC against classical multi-class algorithms, such as DT, MLP, and SVM, in both closed-set and open-set experiments.
+The second is a reproduction of an open set experiment by Zhang \textit{et al.} \cite{Zhang2021} to compare EFC with the Baseline, ODIN, and OCN algorithms, all specially designed to detect unknown attacks.

-The first part of our assessment is a comparison of EFC and six other multi-class classifiers in 5-fold cross-validation.
-For this experiment, we used the following classifiers with their default scikit-learn\footnote{Scikit learn library - https://scikit-learn.org} implementations and hyperparameters: \acl{NB}, \acl{KNN}, \acl{DT}, \acl{SVC}, \acl{MLP} and the ensemble \acl{RF}.
-We also used EFC with its default hyperparameters: 30 for number of discretization bins and 0.5 for pseudocount weights.
+To compare EFC with DT, SVM, and MLP, we performed a 5-fold cross-validation on CICIDS2017 using their scikit-learn\footnote{Scikit learn library - https://scikit-learn.org} implementations with default hyperparameters.
+We also used EFC with its default hyperparameters: 30 for the number of discretization bins and 0.5 for pseudo-count weights.
+In the closed-set version of the experiment, we performed a traditional 5-fold cross-validation with the aim of evaluating EFC's ability to distinguish between classes of attacks as a simple multi-class classifier.
 The results of this assessment are shown in terms of F1 score, defined as the harmonic mean of Precision and Recall measures.
-More details about data pre-processing for this experiment will be presented in the next subsection.

-The second experiment further investigates the mechanism implemented by EFC for classification of unknown attacks.
-To do so, we wanted to compare EFC detection of unknown samples with some similar techniques from the literature, such as those presented in \cite{Yao2019} and \cite{Al-Yaseen2017}.
-However, we faced difficulties in implementing both proposals.
-In the method in \cite{Yao2019}, the detection of unknown attacks is heavily dependent on the labeling of the \textit{Impurity Data} (defined by the authors) by a security expert.
-Thus, the implementation of their method would be very dependent on our choice of specialist and could result in a biased comparison.
-In the work of \cite{Al-Yaseen2017}, their method uses a new implementation of the K-means algorithm whose description in the article is not sufficient for reproduction and whose code was not made available.
-Thus, we decided to use for comparison classical algorithms from the literature.